jzuern/colab-classifier/README.md

-### Training of a Resnet50 classifier on the MNIST skin cancer 10000 data set
+### Training of a Resnet50 classifier on the Stanford car data set

 # Architecture